llpw-build/nutrition-planet/README.md

 ## Target Customer

-The website aims to target users who are late teenagers onwards who have an interest in sporting goods and are able to make purhcases online.
+The website aims to target users who are late teenagers onwards who have an interest in sporting goods and are able to make purchases online.

 ## User Stories